 Raj Bharati, Vice President

 Raj Bharati is a lawyer at the Technical Standards & Safety Authority.
 He previously worked at the Alcohol and Gaming Commission of Ontario, the Regional Municipality of York and at an environmental law firm.
-Raj is a small-scale landlord and has experience with Landlord and Tenant Board proceedings.
+Raj was until recently a small-scale landlord and has experience with Landlord and Tenant Board proceedings.
 He is particularly interested in contributing to LSHC’s government relations, law reform activities, and raising public awareness of landlord issues.
 He was a founding board member of Cycle Toronto and also serves on a City of Toronto committee of adjustment.

 Tory Sullivan, Secretary

 Tory is a self-employed property manager and has enjoyed this role for the last 15 years.
 She has been an active member of LSHC since 2001 and participated in the focus group for CMHC’s Best Practices Guide for Residential Rental Investors in 2006 and has been involved with the Landlord Connect Project since it’s inception.
 Tory is a landlord with four apartments in the Beach area of Toronto.
 She and her husband have two children.
-Tory became a member of the Board of Directors in March 2007 and serves as the Chair the Program Development Committee.
+Tory became a member of the Board of Directors in March 2007 and is a member of the Program Development Committee.

 As a Paralegal and entrepreneur in Toronto, Samantha brings multiple years of passion and dedication to the lobbying and betterment of legislation for landlords like herself.
 Full-time, Samantha provides legal service to the financial community with a prime focus is Small Claims Court Litigation and enforcement.